 Du Sable appears to have been the first permanent resident of what was then known as “Eschikagou.”
 (First permanent resident; in 1674 Father Jacques Marquette, on his way to set up a mission in downstate Illinois, was forced to winter on the site of Chicago.)
 Du Sable ran a trading post in 1779, possibly earlier.
 His commercial success demonstrated the importance of the site as a locus of travel, which in turn may have been important in convincing federal authorities to establish Fort Dearborn here.
 In his 20 years he built an impressive establishment on the north bank of the Chicago River.
 When he sold out in 1800, the property included a house, a horse mill, bakehouse, barn, dairy, a poultry house, workshop, and stable.
 The house measured 40 by 22 feet—quite commodious for the time—and was furnished with a glass-doored French cabinet, a large feather bed, a couch, mirrors, and paintings.

-It is plausible, if generous, based on the inventory of belongings in 1800, to praise him (as the Chicago Public Library Web site devoted to him does) as “a man of good taste and refinement” but it is surely a stretch to argue from the same evidence, as one African American organization does, that “he collected fine art and owned several European rare art pieces.“
+It is plausible, if generous, to examine the inventory of his belongings in 1800 and praise him (as does the Chicago Public Library Web site devoted to him) as “a man of good taste and refinement” but it is surely a stretch to argue from the same evidence, as one African American organization does, that “he collected fine art and owned several European rare art pieces.“

 For decades, credit for the founding of the city for decades was given to Brits John Kinzie and his clan.
 They were crucial players in the early history of the town, but they were not the first Euro-Americans on the scene.
 It is now accepted that du Sable had appeared in the region as many as fourteen years before the Kinzie family arrived from Detroit, and that the Kinzies based their prosperity on the trading establishment built up by du Sable.

-As partisans tend to do, in their enthusiasm they exaggerate his role in the city’s development.
+Du Sable not only recognized the potential of Chicago as a trading center but was the first man to act on it, and for that alone deserves mention among the city’s notables.
+But du Sable partisans tend to exaggerate his role in the city’s development.
 He is today widely credited as “the founder of Chicago,” but there is a difference between a resident and a founder.
 Du Sable built a trading post, not a town.
 (The French-Canadian/Indian community of which du Sable was a member was indifferent to formal town-building.)
-Even if du Sable cannot be considered the founder of modern Chicago, he not only recognized the potential of Chicago as a trading center but was the first man to act on it, and for that alone deserves mention among the city’s notables.
 Ralph Pugh, a historian with the Chicago Historical Society specializing in the life of du Sable, has offered what may be the most sensible judgment, although surely not the final one.
-"Because he has become politically important, facts are often said about him without challenge,” Pugh told the Tribune in 2003, “which actually does a disservice to a great man who is quite historically important."
+"Because he has become politically important, facts are often said about him without challenge,” Pugh told the Chicago Tribune in 2003, “which actually does a disservice to a great man who is quite historically important."

 The du Sable Museum of African American History in Washington Park was founded in 1961; a sculpture gardens on the grounds features five pieces installed in 1977 to represent “The Spirit of du Sable.” the lower lobby of the Harold Washington Library Center in the Loop is Du Sable's Journey, a “cosmogram” created by artist Houston Conwill, architect Joseph DePace, and poet Estella Conwill Majoza, which traces the water routes traveled by DuSable from Haiti to the Great Lakes.